 The following questions and items must be addressed by the applicant in a narrative format to be used for scoring Category 2 – System Management:

-2.A Asset Management Team: Identify (by title) the utility’s asset management team that will be assembled to develop the asset inventory and assessment project.
-Describe any asset management and/or capital planning experience or training each team member has had.
+2.A Asset Management Team: Identify (by title) the utility’s asset management team that will be assembled to develop the asset inventory and assessment project and describe the roles of each member during and after the AIA project.
+Describe any asset management and/or capital planning experience or training each team member has.
 Include any external partners (consultants, county, COG, or nonprofit staff, etc.) that will participate on the team and describe the role of each member during this project.
 Differentiate between external members that are temporary (e.g., surveying companies) and those that will be continuously assisting in asset management planning (e.g., company or COG providing long-term data management).
-In addition, describe the future role of each team member to continue to inventory, assess, prioritize, and plan for water infrastructure assets after completion of the project.

 If the applicant lacks asset management experience or a single team member holds multiple positions within the utility, the team should include external partners.
-If external partners are needed, more points will be awarded if the narrative clearly discusses how the internal asset management team will lead the project and how the external partners will support the team’s efforts.
+If external partners are needed, additional points may be considered if the narrative clearly discusses how the internal asset management team will lead the project and how the external partners will support the team’s efforts.
 Focus on the roles and expertise needed to accomplish the team’s asset management goals.

 Line Item 2.A Scoring Rationale

-To receive the maximum of 4 points for knowledge base of team, the narrative must present a team that includes members internal to the utility who hold operational, managerial, and financial positions within the system, and a description of any asset management experience or certifications (e.g., capital improvement planning, rate setting, GIS).
-Additionally, the narrative must clearly explain the role of each team member during and after the completion of the project and how the team will manage the asset management program now and in the future, to receive the maximum score of 4.
+To receive the maximum four (4) points for the asset management team, the narrative must present a team that includes members internal to the utility who hold operational, managerial, and financial positions within the system.
+Include discussion of any asset management experience and/or certifications (e.g., capital improvement planning, rate setting, and GIS), the roles of each team member during and after the AIA project, and how the team will continually manage the asset management program.

 2.B Rate Setting: How does the utility currently set rates to generate revenue for appropriate levels of infrastructure maintenance, operations, and replacement?
 Has the process for setting rates changed in the last five (5) years, how has it changed, when did it change, and why did it change?
 How does the rate setting process blend with the capital improvement planning (CIP) process?